-The Oak Beach foreshore is valued by residents and visitors for a number of reasons.
+The Oak Beach foreshore is valued by residents and visitors for several reasons.
 These values play a role in the management of the foreshore area.
 The following section outlines the social, cultural and environmental values that have been identified for the Oak Beach foreshore area, as well as describing any threats or challenges to these values.